Automation MCP Server Features Blog Pricing Contact

 URI: https://api.invoicexml.com/v1/create/ubl

-For Belgian invoices, you also need the buyer's enterprise number as an endpoint identifier.
-Add a custom field to your Dynamics account record for the Belgian enterprise number (BE + 10 digits):
+For Belgian invoices, you also need the buyer's enterprise number as a Peppol endpoint identifier.
+Add a custom field to your Dynamics account record for the Belgian enterprise number (BE + 10 digits) and set it on the buyer's electronicAddress:

 The 0208 scheme code identifies Belgian Crossroads Bank for Enterprises (KBO/BCE) numbers in the Peppol network.